Angular Triplet Loss-based Camera Network for ReID: Experiments

 \subsection{Evaluation}

-Mean average precision (mAP) score and cumulative matching curve (CMC) are basic evaluation metrics commonly used in lots of related research~\cite{hermans2017defense, zhong2017re, chen2017beyond, wang2017adversarial}.
-Since ReID is usually regarded as a ranking problem, CMC at rank-1 is reported along with mAP score to make the result more convincing.
+ReID is usually regarded as a ranking problem, so Mean average precision (mAP) score and cumulative matching curve (CMC) at rank-1 are reported in our results as most related research~\cite{hermans2017defense, zhong2017re, chen2017beyond, wang2017adversarial}.
 Single query mode is used in all the experiments.